-Eating healthier is on a lot of people’s New Year’s resolutions list.
+Eating healthier is on a lot of people’s to-do lists.
 And we applaud that!
 Healthier food options aren’t that hard to come by, but actually choosing the best option comes down to your readiness for change—and not biting off too much at a time.
 Many people get overwhelmed when they try to completely overhaul their eating.
 It’s too drastic, which leads to frustration, and eventually your resolution is out the window.

 I recommend taking the advice of Chip and Dan Heath, authors of the book Switch, and “shrink the change.”
 In other words, when you are trying to eat healthier, don’t set the bar so high right out of the gate.
 If you don’t like vegetables, don’t cook up Brussels sprouts and expect to discover your new favorite food.
 Start slow, build up some momentum making better choices, and then try to improve those choices over time.

 To show you exactly what this looks like in the real world, I’ve put together a list of five nutritional progressions that you can make slowly, over time, so you don’t feel so overwhelmed and eventually slam dunk that goal!

 A bagel with cream cheese sure hits the spot, but most people don’t need all those calories when they’re going to be sitting at a desk most of the day.
 Instead, start out your day by toasting some whole-wheat bread and adding a little peanut butter.
 You’ll still get your bread fix, only now you’ve added some protein and dramatically cut back on calories.
 If you’re feeling in the mood, swap out your sugary peanut butter for a natural option.
 When you’re ready to go all-in, opt for toasted Ezekiel bread with almond butter and a little organic honey.
 Ezekiel bread contains no sugar, no preservatives, and no artificial ingredients, unlike most other breads.